-The Sharing Knowledge Foundation is proud to announce the conclusion of an important agreement between CERN and SKF (KN2238/DG signed 26 Aug 2013), concerning:
+The Sharing Knowledge Foundation (PLS) is proud to announce the existence of an important agreement between CERN and PLS since 2013 (KN2238/DG signed on 26 August 2013) concerning:

-This agreement is the extension of the original agreement between CERN, SKF and Morocco.
-A Moroccan student, Mohamed Gouighri, used this scheme successfully to come to CERN and complete his PhD.
-As of May 2013, he has been appointed as Assistant Professor at Agadir University.
+This agreement is an extension of the existing agreement between CERN, PLS and Morocco.
+Mohamed Gouighri, a Moroccan student, successfully took advantage of this program by coming to CERN to complete his PhD.
+Since May 2013, he has been appointed Assistant Professor at the University of Agadir.

-The new agreement marks an important extension from the cases of Morocco (which is taking part in the CERN programme since 1996), to any University in the MENA area, even if it has no agreement, formal or informal with CERN.
+This new agreement is an important extension of the case of Morocco (which has been part of CERN’s programs since 1996), to any university in the MENA area, whether or not it has a formal or informal agreement with CERN.

-CERN is not allowed to take gifts, but agrees to let our Foundation raise monies from third parties in order for students to obtain fellowships to take part in the CERN scientific programme.
-The amounts should cover all expenses incurred by CERN so as to give SKF-supported student the same status as nationals of the CERN Member States.
+CERN is not authorized to receive donations, but allows our Foundation to raise money from third parties to establish scholarships for students to participate in CERN science programs.
+The amounts cover all expenses incurred by CERN so that the student sponsored by PLS has the same status as students from CERN member states.

-CERN’s motivation stems directly from the “Science for Peace” concept that is embedded in the CERN Convention adopted in 1954.
-Whilst the emphasis was East-West during the Cold War, since the 1990s CERN has been supporting North-South dialogue by opening its experimental programme to the Arab and Muslim world from Morocco to Pakistan.
+CERN’s motivation stems directly from the concept of “Science for Peace”, which is formulated in the CERN Convention adopted in 1954.
+While during the Cold War the focus was on East-West relations, since 1990 CERN has supported North-South dialog by opening its experimental program to the Arab and Muslim world from Morocco to Pakistan.

-The purpose of our Foundation, since its creation is to encourage the “Sharing Knowledge” dialogue between scientists and engineers from the North, South and East of the Mediterranean,.
+The aim of our Foundation, since its creation, is to encourage the “Sharing of Knowledge” and dialog between scientists and engineers from the North, South and East of the Mediterranean.